crashoverride777/swifty-ads/README.md

 AdsManager.sharedInstance.delegate = self
 ```

-Than create an extension in your SKScene conforming to the protocol (this helps with clean code as well)
+Than create an extension in your SKScene or ViewController conforming to the protocol.
 ```swift
 extension GameScene: AdsDelegate {
     func pauseTasks() {